ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 ### Refreshing user claims

-If a claim for a user changes and that claim is used to drive a role mapping for a workspace, the user must logout and log back in before the new claim is received and the role assigned to the user changed.
+Claims are fetched at login.
+If a claim affecting role mappings changes users will not be affected by the change until they log out and log back in.

 ## Troubleshooting Failed Authentication

-Due to the amount of configuration required by both the provider and SystemLink it can be challenging to enable the entire OpenID Connect flow.
 The following sources can be used to troubleshoot a failed connection.

 **OpenID Connect Provider logs:** Consult your OpenID Connect Provider's documentation on the location of their application log files.